winter-yuki/kapacity/README.md

 # Kapacity

-Kotlin compiler plugin that adds `shallowSize` extension to all data classes.
+Kotlin compiler plugin that adds `shallowSize` extension property to all data classes.

 ## Getting started